toolstack/lineage_wiki/pages/extracting_blobs_from_zips.md

 ## Extracting proprietary blobs from block-based OTAs

-Some block-based OTAs are split in to two files, one for the system partition and the other for the vendor partition.
-You can verify if yours is split by looking for the `vendor.transfer.list` file in the root of the installable LinageOS zip.
+Some block-based OTAs are split in to multiple files, for the system partition and the other partitions like vendor, product, oem, odm and others.
+You can verify if yours is split by looking for the corresponding `*.transfer.list` files for each in the root of the installable LinageOS zip.

+If you have a split block-based OTA file then you will need to extract, decompress and convert each one in a similar manner to system and vendor as outlined below.

 If you do not have a split OTA file, you may skip any step that references `vendor.transfer.list` and `vendor.new.dat.br` or `vendor.new.dat`